SoloDevNZ/hashnode/clho9coq004haspnv9yrx2upe.md

 sudo mysql_secure_installation
 ```

+## What is SSH?

+Secure Shell, SSH, is a network protocol used to provide secure encrypted communication between two untrusted hosts over an insecure network.
+It was designed to replace Telnet and other insecure remote shell protocols.

+SSH creates a secure connection between a client and a server, allowing for secure file transfers and remote command-line access to the server's operating system or applications.
+SSH provides confidentiality and integrity, preventing the interception of data, and it also provides authentication, allowing users to establish their identity in the remote system.

+SSH is commonly used to securely access servers remotely, to tunnel traffic between machines, to securely transfer files using SFTP, SCP or Rsync, and to execute remote commands securely.
+The protocol is implemented in a number of tools such as OpenSSH, PuTTY, and WinSCP, and is widely used for remote administration of servers and network devices.

+### What is OpenSSH?

+OpenSSH is a free and open-source implementation of the SSH protocol.
+It was developed as a part of the OpenBSD project and is now used on various Unix-like operating systems.

+OpenSSH provides several tools, including ssh (secure shell), scp (secure copy), and sftp (secure file transfer protocol), which enable secure remote access and file transfer.
+It is widely used for remote administration of servers and network devices, and also for secure communication between computers over an insecure network like the Internet.

+OpenSSH supports strong encryption algorithms like AES, Blowfish, and 3DES for secure communication, and provides several features like X11 forwarding, TCP/IP tunnelling, and key authentication for improved security and flexibility.

+OpenSSH is free to use and distribute under a BSD-style license, and its source code is available for review and modification.
+It is one of the most widely-used implementations of the SSH protocol and is considered to be the de facto standard for secure network communication.

+### What is RSA?

+RSA is a public-key cryptographic algorithm used to encrypt and sign data.
+It was named after its inventors - Ron Rivest, Adi Shamir, and Leonard Adleman in 1977.
+RSA is widely used in various applications such as secure email, digital signatures, and online banking.

+The RSA algorithm involves the use of two keys - a public key and a private key - to encrypt and decrypt data.
+The public key is used for encryption, and is widely shared among users, while the private key is kept secret and is used for decryption.

+Here's an example of how RSA encryption works:

+1. The sender of the message obtains the public key of the recipient.

+2. The sender uses the recipient's public key to encrypt the message.

+3. The encrypted message is sent to the recipient.

+4. The recipient uses their private key to decrypt the message.

+RSA is known to be secure, but its security depends on the length of the key used.
+As computers have become faster, longer keys are required to maintain the same level of security.
+RSA cypher suite has been widely deployed and trusted, it is included in many SSL/TLS implementations for secure communication.

 ## Configuring the SSH File in the Container.

 On the `homelab`, in the container, I open the "sshd\_config" file: